ML3: Librarians as Leaders for Media Literacy

 At Project Look Sharp (PLS), our mission has been to enhance student’s critical thinking and civic engagement through thoughtful and reflective decoding of all media messages.
 Never has this been more important than in the past few years as we watch fake news and media bias polarize the country and threaten the very essence of our democracy.
 For more than 25 years, we at PLS have been working with educators to develop ways to bring this work to all schools in New York State and beyond.

 What is ML3?
-In July 2021, PLS, a media literacy initiative of Ithaca College, received a 2-year grant from the Booth Ferris Foundation.
-This initiative – ML3: Librarians as Leaders for Media Literacy in New York Public Schools– aimed to scale up the work of PLS to enable the integration of critical thinking and media literacy in schools across New York State through the leadership of K-12 public school librarians.
+In July 2021, PLS, a media literacy initiative of Ithaca College, received a 2-year grant from the Booth Ferris Foundation in partnership with the New York State School Library Systems Association (SLSA).
+The ML3 initiative – ML3: Librarians as Leaders for Media Literacy in New York Public Schools– aimed to scale up the work of PLS to enable the integration of critical thinking and media literacy in schools across New York State through the leadership of K-12 public school librarians.
 The plan was to train 18 school librarians to develop and test strategies for effective professional development, collate resources and create materials that will ultimately prepare all librarians in NY K-12 public schools to become building-based leaders in the integration of curriculum-driven, inquiry-based, Constructivist Media Decoding (CMD) in their schools.
 The grant also included funding for evaluation, documentation, and networking statewide for scalability.

 The ML3 Librarians and Training: In September 2021, we sent out a call for applications to be an ML3 librarian.
 With over 100 applications in the first 5 days we offered the role to 16 school librarian participants and 4 library coordinators representing every corner of the state, from Long Island to the Buffalo area, the Southern Tier to the North Country.